 - Then, open the foil, and broil for 3 minutes.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.

-If you like this Garlic Butter Rainbow Trout in Foil recipe, please share it with your friends and family.
+If you like this Garlic Butter Rainbow Trout Recipe, please share it with your friends and family.
 Do you want to taste more?
 Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.